clicknium/clicknium-docs/doc/api/python/uielement/click.md

     &emsp;**mouse_button**: MouseButton
         &emsp;&emsp; The available values are: 'left', 'right' and 'center', default is 'left'.
     &emsp;**click_location**: ClickLocation
-        &emsp;&emsp; [ClickLocation](./doc/api/python/uielement/clicklocation.md) is set to define the click of the element position.
+        &emsp;&emsp; [ClickLocation](./doc/api/python/uielement/clicklocation.md) is set to define the element position to click.
     &emsp;**click_method**: ClickMethod
-        &emsp;&emsp; click method is set to choose which method to use when clicking the element.
-Default vaule is default.
+        &emsp;&emsp; Defines the method to click the UI element.
-        &emsp;&emsp; `mouse-emulation`: perform the mouse emulator, hover the mouse over the target element and click.
+        &emsp;&emsp; `mouse-emulation`: click the target UI element by simulating mouse.
-        &emsp;&emsp; `control-invocation`: invoke operations on target elements, if it is a Web element, the action will be implemented by javascript.
-But actions may not be supported if it is a Window element.
+        &emsp;&emsp; `control-invocation`: click the target UI element by invoking its UI method.
+It may not be supported if is is a window desktop element.
-        &emsp;&emsp; `default`: for Web element, use `control-invocation`; for Window element, use `mouse-emulation`
+        &emsp;&emsp; `default`: for Web element, use `control-invocation`; for Window element, use `mouse-emulation`.
     &emsp;**modifier_key**: ModifierKey
-        &emsp;&emsp; modifier key is set to click with the modifier key("alt", "ctrl", "shift", "win").
-Default vaule is none.
+        &emsp;&emsp; The modifier key("alt", "ctrl", "shift", "win") to be pressed along with click, and default is none.
     &emsp;**timeout**: int
         &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.